SPANDigital/Android-Client/README.md

-# Android-Client
+# Studio
-This is the Repo for Android-Client
+This is the Repo for Studio